transkatgirl/nightcore.sh/README.md

 When running the script, please make sure you have at least 6GB of available system RAM.

 ## Demos
 Want to see what this script is capable of?
-Some demo videos are posted below.

-Zedd - I want you to know (1.2x speed): https://youtu.be/BD_BKzRkbek

-OneRepublic - Counting Stars (1.2x speed): https://youtu.be/at4b3IaDJiY

-TheFatRat - The Calling (1.2x speed): https://youtu.be/lauosCSkCkE
+Demo videos can be found on [my YouTube channel](https://www.youtube.com/channel/UCbgvvnk-Tb_ixyj7UDWnXaQ).